Lakota people: Early history

 After 1720, the Lakota branch of the Seven Council Fires split into two major sects, the Saône, who moved to the Lake Traverse area on the South Dakota–North Dakota–Minnesota border, and the Oglála-Sičháŋǧu, who occupied the James River valley.
-However, by about 1750 the Saône had moved to the east bank of the Missouri River, followed 10 years later by the Oglála and Brulé (Sičháŋǧu).
+By about 1750 the Saône had moved to the east bank of the Missouri River, followed 10 years later by the Oglála and Brulé (Sičháŋǧu).
+The large and powerful Arikara, Mandan, and Hidatsa villages had long prevented the Lakota from crossing the Missouri River.

-The large and powerful Arikara, Mandan, and Hidatsa villages had long prevented the Lakota from crossing Missouri.
-However, the great smallpox epidemic of 1772–1780 destroyed three-quarters of these tribes.
+The great smallpox epidemic of 1772–1780 destroyed three-quarters of the members of these tribes.
 The Lakota crossed the river into the drier, short-grass prairies of the High Plains.
 These newcomers were the Saône, well-mounted and increasingly confident, who spread out quickly.
 In 1765, a Saône exploring and raiding party led by Chief Standing Bear discovered the Black Hills (the Paha Sapa), then the territory of the Cheyenne.
 Ten years later, the Oglála and Brulé also crossed the Missouri.
 Under pressure from the Lakota, the Cheyenne moved west to the Powder River country.
 The Lakota made the Black Hills their home.